cloudfoundry/go-cf-api/docs/docs/loadtests.md

 This second test is not aimed at comparing against the `cloud_controller_ng` Ruby implementation - instead it is meant to show how many transactions can be issued to the database over a single connection.
 This is important as currently a hard limit is set for e.g. AWS RDS instances.
 The biggest RDS instance can handle just [5k open connections](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html#RDS_Limits.MaxConnections) `LEAST({DBInstanceClassMemory/9531392}, 5000)`.

 So when doing e.g. 30 `/v3/buildpacks` requests per second over 190 `cloud_controller_ng` instances (maximum number of instances on 5000 DB connections using the default DB connection pool) we can just squeeze out 5.7k requests per second under absolutely optimal conditions (the DB responding as if it was not under load).
 This is currently a limiting factor for horizontally scaling `cloud_controller_ng`.
-In reality we already see issues around 800-1000 requests per second arising over 150 cloud_controller_ng` instances(mixed real load on large production databases).
+In reality we already see issues around 800-1000 requests per second arising when using 150 `cloud_controller_ng` instances (based on real load distribution with a large production databases).

-With this test we will see how many requests per second and DB transactions could theoretically be served by the Go implementation with 5000 connections and if this number is still a hard limit for the horizontal scaling of the Go implementation.
+With this test we aim to see how many requests per second and DB transactions could theoretically be served by the Go implementation with 5000 connections and if this number is still a hard limit for the horizontal scaling of the Go implementation.
 ### Test setup

 The setup was the same as in the [first test run](#test-setup).